What to Do in Case of Exposure to Human Blood or Other Potentially Infectious Materials

 Potentially affected personnel must be trained at least annually on both the unit-specific procedures and general bloodborne pathogens (BBP) training.
 Online BBP training modules for both researchers and non-research personnel can be found on the EHS Training page.

-If you have questions about bloodborne pathogens, training, or how to complete an Exposure Control Plan, please contact Brent Webber at UK OHS: 859-257-7600.
+If you have questions about bloodborne pathogens, training, or how to complete an Exposure Control Plan, please contact Robert Thomas at UK OHS: 859-257-7600.

 - Bloodborne Pathogens: Exposure Control Plan template